JasonLocklin/Dissertation/SA/Methods.md

 Duplicate samples were removed and eye movement speed was then calculated as the sample-to-sample position change (unsigned).
-This speed data was smoothed by convolution with a "hanning" window (a hanning window resembles a gaussian distribution, but lacks the long tails, so makes a good smoothing filter, $w(n) = 0.5\; \left(1 - \cos \left ( \frac{2 \pi n}{N-1} \right)
+This speed data was smoothed by convolution with a "hanning" window (a hanning window resembles a Gaussian distribution, but lacks the long tails, so makes a good smoothing filter, $w(n) = 0.5\; \left(1 - \cos \left ( \frac{2 \pi n}{N-1} \right)
 \right)$).
 Saccades were detected by first convolving a "rolling